 More than half of new products fail.
 And that includes products from respected consumer companies who are viewed as marketing experts with a lot of experience introducing new products.
-With all the time, money and effort companies invest into new product ventures, you’d think more companies would take the same level of devotion to making the launch successful.
+With all the time, money, and effort companies invest in new product ventures, you’d think more companies would take the same level of devotion to making the launch successful.

 Why Most New Building Product Introductions Fail